 Just a few of them are different.
 Confusing?
 Yes!
 If anyone knows if it is the same company, please let me know!

-Edit 2: Someone on Twitter told me that both Robotime and Rolife are mentioned on the miniature kit that she bought, so ‘ Rolife ‘ could be a part of Robotime, like a series?
+Edit: Someone on my Facebook group told me that both Robotime and Rolife are mentioned on the miniature kit that she bought, so ‘ Rolife ‘ could be a part of Robotime, like a series.

 Anyway, it looks like Rolife IS from Robotime!
 Sorry for the confusion!